-- Give your name, location and telephone number.
+- Give your name, location, and telephone number

-- Describe the nature of the emergency.
+- Describe the nature of the emergency

-- Follow the dispatcher’s instructions.
+- Follow the dispatcher’s instructions

-Experts tell us that during a Severe Weather the following procedures should be followed:
+During Severe Weather the following procedures should be followed:

-- Know the following watch and warning levels:
+2. Know the following watch and warning levels:

 TORNADO WATCH: Tornadoes are possible in your area.
 Remain alert for approaching storms.